nicholsons/about/docs/_posts/2024-04-16-project-ideas.md

 - Ideally, you should also find and implement a solution to the email notifications issue and sharing of data between Google and Microsoft platforms.
 There is no funding so any solution must use free features in Google/Microsoft Power Apps.

+## 4. Design a no-cost custom chatbot for COMP0035 or COMP0034

+Can you design and develop a chatbot that helps students in COMP0035 and/or COMP0034 to achieve the learning objectives and coursework?

+Course content relative to software engineering and data science continually changes.
+This is true for the materials available in Moodle that are specific the course, as well as the huge volume of freely available content available through searches (library, internet, chatbots etc).
+This poses a challenge for students who want to know what the most recent information on any given topic is; whether the content is relevant to the syllabus of the module; and critically for students, whether that content is relevant to their coursework.
+Some of the questions to consider:

+- how do student find the most relevant materials for a course?
+- how do students quickly find relevant material in Moodle?
+- how do students ensure that materials they find outside Moodle are relevant to the course syllabus and outcomes?
+- how do students find content that is relevant to a given coursework assignment?

+There is no funding available for this project, nor any access to high performance computing.
+A further challenge is to design and develop a solution using only free tools and hardware resources.